EranStarkLab/SpatiotemporalSpiking/README.md

 non-trained-upon-region test set if region-based partition was performed; NPY file with the raw SHAP value for each sample for all trained models on the non-trained-upon-region test set if region-based partition was performed set for all trained models.
-Utility functions for this module are under _ml_utils_.
-For this module, be sure to update the following (inputs for previous modules should not be changed; more customizability available, see _constants.py_):
+Utility functions for this module are under _ml_.
+For this module, be sure to update the following (inputs for previous modules should not be changed; for additional customization, see _constants.py_):

 * _constants.py_:
   * MODALITIES - Names of modalities coupled with feature indices.